oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     &state=xyz

-Client SHALL include in an Allowlist the DNS domains of all *federated_native_request_uri* it encounters during each flow with error code *federate*, to be used for validation in the response handling phase, which is:
+Client SHALL compile during each flow an Allowlist of DNS domains of all *federated_native_request_uri* it encounters, which were returned with error code *federate*, to be used for validation in the response handling phase, which is:

 * After being invoked on its native_callback_uri, if provided.
-* After receiving the error code *federated_response*
+* After receiving the error code *federated_response*.

 #### Additional Information Required Response {#insufficient-information}